-- A. Basis of Measurement: By the linear foot for pipeline and wash crossings.
-Incidental to work for all other facilities (incl. surge tank, site piping and other facilities). - B. Basis of Payment: Payment for pipeline disinfection will be made based on linear footage, upon successfully passing bacteriological testing.
-Disinfection of other facilities (including surge tank and site piping) shall be incidental to their respective bid items. - 1.
+- A. Basis of Measurement: By the linear foot for pipeline.
+Incidental to work for all other facilities. - B. Basis of Payment: Payment for pipeline disinfection will be made based on linear footage, upon successfully passing bacteriological testing.
+Disinfection of other facilities shall be incidental to their respective bid items. - 1.
 This includes all costs incidental to disinfection and testing, including chlorination, flushing, water for flushing, de-chlorination, sampling, sample transport, laboratory testing fees, and any other costs incidental to flushing, disinfection, and bacteriological testing activities. - 2.
 Bacteriological testing costs shall not be allowed under the Testing Allowance.